 Entering Costa Rica | Do I need a visa?

 As a German citizen only a valid passport is needed for entry.
 A visa is only needed for a stay of 90 days or more.
 So for a Costa Rica itinerary 7 days or 2 weeks you don’t need a visa!
-Again, you can find the latest information on the pages of the German Foreign Office or a similar page of your home country.
+Again, you can find the latest information on the pages of your Foreign Office or a similar page of your home country.

 Beim Klick wird Youtube.com aufgerufen (Datenschutzerklärung) | By clicking, Youtube.com opens (Privacy)